The Award for Civic Arts Organisations

 Both organisations share a mutual desire to celebrate the civic role that arts organisations play in their communities, particularly at this time of crisis.
 They wish to encourage and inspire other arts organisations to examine their own civic role and what it could look like.
 King’s and the Calouste Gulbenkian Foundation (UK Branch) are aligned in having made firm commitments to their respective civic strategies and have collaborated in the past on the topic of civic arts.

-Eight students from the Department of Culture, Media & Creative Industries in the Faculty of Arts and Humanities will have the opportunity to participate in the project.
+Ten students from the Department of Culture, Media & Creative Industries in the Faculty of Arts and Humanities will have the opportunity to participate in the project.
 This is a central aspect of the project, and brings younger voices into the process, whilst providing research depth in the form of case studies of the participating organisations, and professional development opportunities for the students.

 The Award recipients will be proposed by an independent panel of judges.
-The panel is chaired by Baroness Bull (Deborah Bull), Vice President & Vice-Principal (London) and Senior Advisory Fellow for Culture at King’s College London.
+The panel is chaired by Baroness Bull (Deborah Bull), Vice President (Communities & National Engagement) and Senior Advisory Fellow for Culture, King’s College London.

 Arts organisations are institutions with a primary purpose of working in the arts or culture of any form.
 These could be, for example, orchestras, galleries, museums, theatres, or organisations that work in a variety of art forms.
 No preference is given for the type of art created: the focus is on how the arts organisation has been responding with its community.

-This award is only open to arts organisations as that receive public funding.
+This award is only open to arts organisations that receive public funding.
 Public funding is money received from tax-payer funded government entities such as national Arts Councils or local authorities.
 The award is also open to organisations which receive a mix of public funding as well as earned revenue, donations and private funding.

 The Foundation is working to advance the civic role that is played by arts organisations in receipt of public funding.
 It believes that the sector-wide change that needs to happen to allow this movement to grow is best directed at arts organisations, who receive funding from the taxpayer and make decisions about how it is spent.
-The Foundation recognises the vital role that freelancers and artists play in the sector, which is why we are supporting other initiatives such as the Culture Reset programme.
+The Foundation recognises the vital role that freelancers and artists play in the sector, which is why we support other initiatives such as the Culture Reset programme.